Eri9898/osTicket-Installation/README.md

 <p>
 <img src="https://github.com/Eri9898/osticket-prereqs/assets/143845247/ab671f05-1dfe-4c06-a4a0-c781f6bcabee.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 1. To begin you must first create a resource group within Microsoft Azure.
 Then create a Windows10 Machine with 2-4 CPUs, make sure it is within the resource group you created.
 Allow the machine to create a virtual network and subnet.
-(Since this machine will be hosting a server web application extra secuirty precautiomns will be in place.)

 </p>
 <p>